matb33/meteor-userauth/README.md

 ### Userauth (this project)

 Userauth isn't setup as a Meteor package.
-Since it's a proof-of-concept, you'll need to clone the repository and play around/learn how it works, then pull it apart and adapt it for your own application.
-So go ahead and clone it.
+Since it's a proof-of-concept, you'll need to clone or fork the repository and play around/learn how it works, then pull it apart and adapt it for your own application.
+So go ahead and clone/fork it.

 Once you have it installed, make sure to run `npm install` in the root of the project folder to have the bcrypt node module compiled and installed.